 ExpressVPN can even take down the Great Firewall of China using obfuscated servers.

 No matter how you connect, ExpressVPN uses 256-bit AES encryption to shield your personal information.

 There's also DNS leak protection to stop your traffic from being leaked and compatibility with Tor for anonymity.

 Read my ExpressVPN review to explore the full results of my evaluation of ExpressVPN.

 Are VPNs legal?

 VPNs are legal in many countries.
-Most governments don’t place restrictions on using a VPN at all, but there are exceptions.
-China in particular has taken down VPN use in recent years, blocking nearly all VPN services.
+Most governments don't place restrictions on using a VPN at all, but there are exceptions.
+China, in particular, has taken down VPN use recently, blocking nearly all VPN services.
 Other countries that restrict VPN use include Turkey and the UAE.

 Can I use a VPN to avoid blocks on my mobile?

 Yes, absolutely.
 As long as you use a VPN compatible with your mobile device (all the ones in my list are), you can easily bypass blocks on your mobile phones and tablets.